-"Lowering our carbon footprint as much as possible should be the possible should be the number one priority."
-We want to hear about sustainable practises through fact sheets and online videos.
+"Lowering our carbon footprint as much as possible should be the number one priority."
+We want to hear about sustainable practises through fact sheets and practises through fact sheets and online videos.
 We need support to reduce household energy use.
 "Protect the amenity and character of Penrith.
 Protect the community from over development, heat and flood."

-WE WANT TO RESPONDING TO URBAN HEAT.
+WE WANT TO FOCUS ON RESPONDING TO URBAN HEAT.